 Connect with yourself and others

 Take the time to consider what matters to you and how you are feeling.
 Don’t ignore your needs or put them aside.
 Being aware of when you need a break, or a boost from something like a lunch out with a friend or a haircut can make all the difference in maintaining the feeling of self-worth we all need.
+If you need the additional help, consider seeking a psychiatrist to openly discuss challenges you might be faced with.

 Make sure to connect with others.
 Spend time building and maintaining positive relationships.
 One of the biggest contributors to our sense of self-worth is having a community around us that cares and giving back to that community.